AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 ### Description

 The Lie Derivative operator inputs a k-form and outputs a k-form representing the rate of change of the form as it moves in the direction of a vector field.
 It is analogous to the directional derivative in vector calculus.
-A common application for the lie derivative is the formula for advection.
+A common application for the Lie derivative is the formula for advection.

-The Lie Derivative's algebraic definition is displayed in Cartan's Magic Formula, which uses exterior derivative and interior product operators.
+The Lie derivative's algebraic definition is displayed in Cartan's Magic Formula, which uses exterior derivative and interior product operators.
 This smooth formula is used to define the discrete primal-dual lie derivative, where X is a discrete vector field on the primal mesh and ω is a dual k-form.

 However, this method may not satisfy the Leibniz Property of Lie Derivatives, as it uses the discrete wedge product operator (within the interior product operator).
 This operator is only associative on closed forms.